Angular-Stats/angular-stats.github.io/index.md

       }});
 };
 </script>
 Our presumption seems to be right.
-Nearly half of the projects with Angular 9 or older seems to be abandoned (last commit older than half a year).
-But there are still fresh projects, who doesn't jump to the latest Angular version.
+Nearly half of the repositories with Angular 9 or older seems to be abandoned (last commit older than half a year).
+But there are still fresh repositories, who doesn't jump to the latest Angular version.
 There is still more research to do.
 We don't want to go any further and take a look at other aspects.
 ### GitHub Commits per Year
-The number of the commits per year shows us a good picture of the activity inside the projects.
+The number of the commits per year shows us a good picture of the activity inside the repositories.
 We see a steady grow up to 2017 with a big jump 2018, following by a weak 2019 and 2020.
 We don't have enough inside data to give a reason for the fall.
 <canvas id="log-years"  style="margin-bottom: 5rem"></canvas>
 <script>
 d3.csv('/assets/stats/log-years.csv')